Climate Change

 1. Purchased goods and services

-Emissions from activities up to the manufacturing of raw materials
+Emissions resulting from activities up to the processing of raw materials and the manufacture of parts, packaging, etc.

 2. Capital goods

-Emissions from the construction and manufacturing of capital goods
+Emissions resulting from the construction and manufacture of our own capital goods

 Upstream emissions of purchased fuels/electricity, etc.